AI Speech

 Bob

-(Grabbing the laptop) No more shoes.
+(Grabbing the laptop) No more Pixar.
 No more vending machines.
 You are grounded from AI.

 Alex